bjaggi/disaster-recovery-playground/README.md

 ![Architectual Design](./assets/K8s%20Active%20-%20Active%20Disaster%20Recovery%20Strategy.svg)

-// TODO : I want to day add a section for *problem with Active Active setup, and how your solution helps*.
+// TODO : I want to say add a section for *problem with Active Active setup, and how your solution helps*.
 But that should probably go in a seperate blog.

 ### Scenario Topology